 The U.S. Department of Education administers the William D. Ford Direct Loan program to provide low interest Stafford and PLUS Loans for students who are attending at least half-time.
 Under this program, funds for your student/parent loan come directly from the federal government.
 The Department of Education serves as the lender for all Direct Loans.

 The Federal Direct Stafford Loan is the most common student loan program for funding undergraduate and graduate education.
 There are two types of Stafford loans, Subsidized and Unsubsidized.
 The subsidized loan is only available to students with financial need.
 A federal subsidy pays the interest that accrues on the loan while the student is enrolled at least half-time.
 Additional student loan options are available through the unsubsidized Stafford loan program.
 Regardless of financial need, a student may qualify for an unsubsidized loan.

 Unlike the Stafford loan, eligibility for the Parent PLUS loan is based on the borrower’s credit worthiness.

 We strongly encourage you to use all available federal loan programs before using private loans.

-- Credit approval process is more comprehensive than Federal PLUS Loan
+- Credit approval is required and the process is more comprehensive than the Federal PLUS Loan

 |Federal Loans||Private Loans|